Glenn Hegar

 IMPLEMENTATION SCHEDULE

-UNT keep performing major MEP renovation through Capital Improvement Program and will continue every year in the five year forecast.
+UNT keeps performing major MEP renovation through the Capital Improvement Program and will continue every year in the five year forecast.
 See below for timeline and funding.
-UNT has installed meters on all buildings and monitors/record the energy and water consumption in all buildings across campus.
+UNT has installed meters on all buildings and monitors/records the energy and water consumption in all buildings across campus.
 On a monthly basis, this consumption is compared to baseline benchmark year for the building to find any deviations from it.
-Furthermore, the entire campus consumption is billed to E&G and then chargeback internally to various stakeholder such as Auxiliary, or Agency Function housed in the space to ensure not only proper cost recovery but also to raise awareness of the cost to operate the facility and allow for needed tuning and adjustment.

 AGENCY FINANCE STRATEGY

-UNT has leveraged Capital Improvement Program to increase overall efficiency of the buildings across campus.
-Following are the list of upcoming improvement projects:
+UNT has leveraged the Capital Improvement Program to increase overall efficiency of the buildings across campus.
+Following is the list of upcoming improvement projects:

 EMPLOYEE AWARENESS PLAN

-• UNT released a University Policy on Energy Use in fiscal 2020 and will continue educating the campus through the university’s marketing and communication team.
+1. UNT released a policy on energy use in fiscal year 2020 and will continue educating the campus through the university's marketing and communication team.

 (Source: Building Owners and Managers Association International)